Supposeduck30/python-waukee-schools-gpa-calculator/README.md

 5. OPTIONAL - Create a pull request if you want the main repository to change the code with what you changed

+## How it works
+- The code just runs the same function the same number times you have classes (which is inputted by the user)
+- It then adds the result of that function to total GPA
+- The number of AP classes * 5 is also added into the total
+- That total then gets divided by the total number of classes

 ## Known Issues
 - The result after calculating the GPA is rounded up to 3 decimal places
 - If negative numbers are input, the calculation won't work but it won't submit an error